CadetInvest Financial Assistance

-New for 2019.
-In addition to our CAP academic and flight scholarships and Cadet Encampment Assistance, the Youth Aviation Initiative, sponsored by the US Air Force, will help Cadets be aviation-career ready.
+In addition to our CAP academic, flight scholarships, and Cadet Encampment Assistance, the Youth Aviation Initiative, sponsored by the US Air Force, will help Cadets be aviation-career ready.
 Check out this exciting new program on our CadetInvest pages.

 Assistance for School and Flying

 Civil Air Patrol provides financial assistance to select, deserving cadets.
 Scholarships, Cadet Encampment Assistance Program (CEAP), and Youth Aviation Initiative programs are merit or needs-based awards.
 (Senior member scholarships are no longer available through this application process.
 Check through your unit, wing or region for senior member scholarship opportunities.)
 Financial assistance in form of a scholarship is taxable, and therefore, you will receive a 1099 for them at the end of the year.